 Under the Common Travel Area (CTA), Irish and British citizens move freely and reside in either jurisdiction and enjoy associated rights and entitlements including access to employment, healthcare, education, social benefits, and the right to vote in certain elections.

-Neither Irish citizens in the UK nor British citizens in Ireland are required to take any action to protect their status and rights associated with the CTA.
-After the UK has left the EU, both Irish citizens in the UK and British citizens in Ireland will continue to enjoy these rights.
-Both Governments have committed to undertaking all the work necessary, including through legislative provision, to ensure that the agreed CTA rights and privileges are protected.
+Neither Irish citizens in the UK, nor British citizens in Ireland, are required to take any action to protect their status and rights associated with the CTA.
+Irish citizens in the UK and British citizens in Ireland continue to enjoy these rights following the UK’s departure from the EU on 31 January 2020.